Bruno-rose/Bruno-rose.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: My teaching experiences has been a sincere and diverse one.
+description: My teaching experiences have been sincere and diverse.
 From school workshops to university teaching assistant roles and international projects.
 nav: true
 nav_order: 4
 ---